 Please note we are not medical experts.
 The advice on this page is provided as an information only resource and should not be relied on for any diagnostic or preventative measures.
-We strongly advise you to seek professional medical advice at least 6 weeks prior to your departure.
+We strongly advise you to seek professional medical advice at least 6-8 weeks prior to your departure.

 Yellow Fever

-Tanzania is not a high risk zone.
-However, if you are travelling to Tanzania via another Yellow Fever country, you may be required to present your Yellow Fever vaccination card.
-If you are simply staying in an airport on ftransit then this won't be required.
+If you are simply staying in an airport in one of these countries on transit, then this won't be required but in the case of flight delays, this can become a problem.
+The rules state that if you’ve been in there for more than 12 hours, you’ll need proof of vaccination.
+You need to be vaccinated 10 days before your scheduled date of travel.
 If you plan on staying in Tanzania for a considerable amount of time, then we would recommend getting the Yellow Fever jab as mosquitoes are certainly common in the lower regions of the country.

 Hepatitis A & B